Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Reservation Criteria

 \section{Reservation Criteria}

+\insightbox{ Processing an Einsum requires reserving hardware resources.
+While joining pmappings, we track the current reservations at every possible lifetime, using them as pruning criteria. \joel{I don't know what "every possible lifetime" is.
+Do you mean "at every point of the tensor's lifetime"?
+I think these sections need a careful definition of lifetime and what is it that has a lifetime. } }

 Valid mappings must reserve system resources (\eg buffer capacity, number of processing elements) within available limits.
-Reservation limits represent a constraint in the mapping problem, but also a pruning opportunity.
+Reservation limits represent a constraint, but also a pruning opportunity.
 All other attributes being equal, a pmapping that reserves more resources is a worse pmapping and a pruning candidate.

 In this section, we discuss (1) calculating resource reservations from a \emph{full} mapping, (2) tracking the minimum amount of reservation information in a \emph{partial} mapping to still be able to compute the final reservations, and (3) pruning \emph{partial} mappings using reservation information.